MustWin/tech-talks/Culture/gitting-your-clients-to-git/README.md

 Speaker: Gonzalo

+Summary: Many of our clients come to us wanting to improve their Engineering Teams throughput & code quality.
+In our experience the best way to fix those issues is to make teams more transparent, and we believe Github is one of the best tools for achieving that.

-Summary: This talk will show how you can use Pull Requests for almost anything in your organization and how that will help making your workplace a better and healthier place to work.
+This talk will show how you can use Pull Requests & Github Issues for almost anything in your organization and how that will help making your workplace a better and healthier place to work.